Sri Lanka Country Commercial Guide

 U.S. Banks & Local Correspondent Banks

-Citibank is the only U.S. bank present in Sri Lanka.
-All Sri Lankan commercial banks have correspondent relationships with U.S. banks.
+Citibank is the only U.S. bank operating in Sri Lanka.
+All Sri Lankan commercial banks maintain correspondent relationships with U.S. banks.

 ×